This table defines terms used in this Chapter.

 The member's spouse or partner undertaking employment, other than home based employment.

-The member is returning form a long-term posting overseas and member's spouse or partner seeking employment, other than home based employment.
+The member is returning from a long-term posting overseas and member's spouse or partner seeking employment, other than home based employment.

 The member's spouse or partner undertaking a period of study on a face-to face basis.